ipetkov/crane/docs/API.md

 **Automatic behavior:** if `cargoVendorDir` is set and `doNotRemoveReferencesToVendorDir` is not set, then `removeReferencesToVendoredSources "$out" "$cargoVendorDir"` will be run as a post install hook.

-### `craneLib.removeReferencesToRustToolchainHook`

-Defines `removeReferencesToRustToolchain()` which handles removing all references to the Rust toolchain from the installed binaries, ensuring that the final binaries do not have a (false) runtime dependency on the toolchain (usually due to references in panic messages).
-The current toolchain is detected via `rustc --print sysroot`.
-It takes 1 positional argument:
-1. the installation directory for the output.
-  * If not specified, the value  of `$out` will be used.
-  * If `out` is not specified, an error will be raised.

-**Automatic behavior:** if `doNotRemoveReferencesToVendorDir` is not set, then `removeReferencesToRustToolchain "$out"` will be run as a post install hook.

 ### `craneLib.replaceCargoLockHook`